okinawabob/um/ifsm201.md

 The ***<abbr title="Learning Experience Online">LEO</abbr> Quizzes*** contain both multiple choice and True/False questions.
 The second week you will be permitted to take the quiz only once.
 You must be logged into LEO to take the quiz and they are timed so allocate 60 minutes.
 If you walk away and the quiz times out you will receive a zero on that quiz.

-- Quiz 5: Computer Hardware
+- Quiz 5: Computer Ethics, Privacy, and Security
 {: .check}

 If you have any questions about the class or assignments feel free to post in the